GlycoinformaticTool/nMatch/README.md

 # nMatch
-This analytical tool, nMatch, enables to obtain N-glycan compositions with the extracted masses from high-throughput mass spectrometric data
+This glycoinformatics tool, nMatch, enables to obtain N-glycan compositions with the extracted masses from high-throughput mass spectrometric data.